AndriyKy/spot-gazer/docs/README.md

 ## Installation
 > **NOTE:** `Python 3` and the `venv` module must already be installed.

-To install the system, run the following commands in the console:
+To install the system, run the following commands in the Linux terminal:

 ```bash
 git clone https://github.com/AndriyKy/spot-gazer.git